Global Pension Funds: The Coming Storm

 Source: Various asset managers, FactorResearch.

 Though unreliable, capital market assumptions are one of the only games in town.
 There are few alternative methodologies for portfolio construction.
 In addition to return estimates, some asset managers also forecast volatility and correlations.
 These tend to demonstrate that given their low correlations to equities, such alternatives as real estate, hedge funds, and private equity offer diversification benefits.
-But that conclusion is a bit misleading: The low correlations can also be attributed to smoothed valuations and a lack of daily mark-to-market accounting (try Finominal’s Return Predictor for expected returns).
+But that conclusion is a bit misleading: The low correlations can also be attributed to smoothed valuations and a lack of daily mark-to-market accounting.

 Because of this, we ignored the interaction among asset classes and created four simple portfolios composed of seven major asset classes: US equities, US bonds, international stocks, emerging market stocks, real estate, hedge funds, and private equity.